15 facts about financial aid eligibility

 2. Financial aid eligibility is recalculated annually

-• Your Expected Family Contribution (EFC) is calculated using information from your FAFSA, which needs to be completed for each school year.
+• Your eligibility for need-based federal aid is calculated using information from your FAFSA, which needs to be completed for each school year.
+The FAFSA uses your information to calculate your Student Aid Index (SAI) which is a measure of your financial need.

-• Your school will use your EFC to determine how much federal student aid you receive.
+• Your school will use your SAI to determine how much federal student aid you receive.

 • Any significant changes in your household assets could cause the amount of aid you receive to vary from the previous year.